Formal category theory in augmented virtual double categories

+A right nullary"/cocartesian path $(\phi_1, \dotsc, \phi_n)$ is called \emph{nullary"/cocartesian} if each of the composite paths $(\phi_1, \dotsc, \phi_n, \cart, \id_{K_2}, \dotsc, \id_{K_q})$ above are left nullary"/cocartesian. \emph{Unary"/cocartesian} paths are defined analogously.
+A path is \emph{cocartesian} in the sense of \augdefref{7.1}\footnote{Definition~7.1 of the original version of \cite{Koudenburg20} (published 2020-02-24), defining the notion of cocartesian path $\ul \phi$, contains a typo: the paths of identity cells that $\ul\phi$ is concatenated with are allowed to be of any lengths $p$ and $q$, that is $p, q \geq 0$ (and not $p, q \geq 1$ as originally printed).} precisely if it is both nullary"/cocartesian and unary"/cocartesian. \end{definition}

-Notice that the universal property of a right (respectively weakly) nullary"/cocartesian cell does not determine its horizontal taget up to isomorphism, in contrast to the universal property of (right) (respectively weakly) (unary"/)cocartesian cells.
-While we will mostly use the nullary variant of right cocartesian paths of cells, the unary variant will be important in our study of `exact cells' in \secref{exact cells} below. \propref{left exactness and right unary-cocartesianness} for instance shows that, under mild conditions, horizontal cells are left exact with respect to a `Yoneda morphism' (\defref{yoneda embedding}) if and only if they are right unary"/cocartesian.
+Notice that the universal property of a right (respectively weakly) nullary"/cocartesian cell does not determine its horizontal target up to isomorphism, in contrast to the universal property of (right) (respectively weakly) (unary"/)cocartesian cells.
+While we will mostly use the nullary variant of right cocartesian paths of cells, the unary variant will be important in our study of `exact cells' in \secref{exact cells} below. \propref{left exactness and right unary-cocartesianness} for instance shows that, under mild conditions, horizontal cells are `left exact' with respect to a `Yoneda morphism' (\defref{yoneda embedding}) if and only if they are right unary"/cocartesian.
 The notion of left nullary"/cocartesian paths is used in \secref{pointwise Kan extensions section}.